University of Texas at Tyler: Campus

-The Herrington Patriot Center includes a state-of-the-art fitness center with cardio-theater and circuit training, racquetball courts, heated pool and spa, indoor walking/jogging track, and gymnasium/convocation area with basketball/volleyball court and seating for 2,300.

-The 2,000 seat R. Don Cowan Fine and Performing Arts Center attracts a wide array of cultural entertainment, and 26,000 patrons attend the performances annually.

-On-campus housing options include one dormitory, Ornelas Hall, and four apartment complexes, Patriot Village, Liberty Landing and Victory Village which are owned by UT Tyler, and University Pines, which is owned by an outside company but is on university land and works in conjunction with the university.
+One of the most prominent features of the UT Tyler campus is the Riter Tower, an 88 ft instrument featuring 57 bells.
+There is a fitness center on campus, as well as the R. Don Cowan Fine and Performing Arts Center.

-Since 2019, the university has added a large outdoor green space (called Patriot Plaza) for recreation and events, as well as an Alumni House.
+There are several on-campus housing options.
+There is a green space called Patriot Plaza for recreation and events, and there is an Alumni House.

 Research

-With over $28 million in annual research expenditures, UT Tyler is classified among "R2: Doctoral Universities – High research activity".
+With over $29 million in annual research expenditures, UT Tyler is classified among "R2: Doctoral Universities – High research activity".

 Funding

 UT Tyler has access to the State of Texas's Permanent University Fund (PUF), with over $32 billion in assets as of 2022.
 These funds are primarily used for infrastructure improvements and expansion, as well as the repayment of debts.

-The university also has its own endowment worth $154.96 million as of 2021.
-Furthermore, UT Tyler is part of the University of Texas System, which has an endowment of $42.9 billion as of 2021, the most of any public university system in the world and second only to Harvard.
+The university also has its own endowment worth $212.5 million as of fiscal year 2024.
+Furthermore, UT Tyler is part of the University of Texas System, which has an endowment of $47.47 billion as of fiscal year 2024, the most of any public university system in the world and second only to Harvard.

-Student life

-UT Tyler offers over 90 student organizations including Greek fraternities and sororities.